the weight of a Solar Powered car's bodywork down is almost as important

 taste for adventure

-world's fastest electric car: 350mph + using energy from nature.
+- Potentially the world's fastest electric car: 400mph using energy from nature.

-Featuring built in battery cartridge exchange, charged using renewable
+Featuring built in battery swapping system, charged using renewable